devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/rollout-deployment.md

 ### Application Metrics

-Application metrics can be enabled to see your application's metrics-CPUService Monito usage,Memory Usage,Status,Throughput and Latency.
+Application metrics can be enabled to see your application's metrics-CPU Service Monitor usage, Memory Usage, Status, Throughput and Latency.

 ### Deployment Metrics